Gambling in Singapore: History

+In 2018, the newly formed Singapore Premier League (SPL), known previously as S.League, disallowed non-SPL clubs to have slot machines while SPL clubs to have a maximum of 15 machines, by the end of 2019.
+On 15 September 2022, SPL clubs were informed to stop all jackpot operations by the end of October.

 Public debate and criticisms

 The plan to build the integrated resorts was subject to considerable debate among Singaporeans even until 2014.
-Several groups, such as those belonging to the Muslim and Christian communities as well as social workers, openly expressed their disapproval of the casinos.
+Several groups, especially those belonging to religious communities as well as social workers, openly expressed their disapproval of the casinos.
 Concerns were raised about the negative social impact of casino gambling, citing worries that the casinos could encourage more gambling and increase the risk of compulsive gambling.
 Activist groups argued that a casino could also lead to undesirable activities often associated with gambling, including money laundering, loan sharks or even organized crime.

 Lee acknowledged the downsides of having integrated resorts and the concerns expressed by the public.
 He promised that there would be safeguards to limit the social impact of casino gambling.
 He stated there would be restrictions on the admission of local people into the casinos.
-Lee announced a steep entrance fee of S$100 per entry or S$2,000 per year (Increased to $150 per entry or $3,000 per year on 4 April 2019) and a system of exclusions for all Singaporeans.
-In addition, the casinos would not be allowed to extend credit to the local population.
+Lee announced a steep entrance fee of S$100 per entry or S$2,000 per year (increased to $150 per entry or $3,000 per year on 4 April 2019) and a system of exclusions for all Singaporeans.
+In addition, the casinos would not be allowed to extend credit to the local population who are not premium players.
+Premium players are players who opened a deposit account with the casino and has a credit balance of at least SGD $100,000.

-The six-month consultative period gave the opportunity for many sections of the population to voice their opposition to the casinos, including a petition that attracted tens of thousands of signatures.
+The six-month consultative period gave the opportunity for many sections of the population to voice their opposition to the casinos, including a petition hat attracted tens of thousands of signatures.
 When Lee approved the proposal after such widespread criticism, the opposition said that he had overruled consensus.

-The issue of casinos in Singapore was brought up by parliamentary members such as Denise Phua suggesting that the place of gambling in Singapore be reviewed until putting in a total ban on remote gambling after the Remote Gambling Bill was passed.
+The issue of casinos in Singapore was brought up by parliamentary members such as Denise Phua suggesting that the place of gambling in Singapore be reviewed during a parliament session discussing Remote Gambling Bill.